 The Major Arcana, which roughly translates to “big secrets”, is made up of 22 cards.
 These cards represent the big events and spiritual lessons that make up our lives.

 The Minor Arcana, which means “little secrets”, is made up of the remaining 56 cards.
 It is structured in a similar way to a deck of playing cards.
-There are four suits comprised of Ace through Ten, as well as the court cards.
+There are four suits that can go by a number of different names but the most popular are: Wands, Swords, Pentacles and Cups.
+Each minor arcana suit is comprised of Ace through Ten, as well as the court cards: Page, Knight, Queen and King.
 In a regular playing deck, the court cards are the Jack, the Queen, and the King.
 In the tarot, there are four court cards: the Page, the Knight, the Queen, and the King.
 Each suit corresponds to an element, adding layers of meaning to the imagery of the cards.